Language: EN

 }

 It’s a very simple example.
-Imagine the little hell that can be created when someone makes a code fragment with a conditional, inside a conditional, inside a conditional.
+Imagine the little hell that can be created when someone writes a piece of code with a conditional inside a conditional inside a conditional.

-It is also important to consider that nesting is much less intuitive in the ELSE blocks.
-This is because negated logic is always much more difficult to process mentally than positive logic.
+It is also important to consider that nesting is much less intuitive in ELSE blocks.
+This is because negated logic is always much harder to process mentally than positive logic.

-In short, always keep in mind the clarity of your code and keep the structure of the code blocks clear and readable.
+In short, always keep the clarity of your code in mind and maintain a clear and readable structure of your code blocks.